LearAdini/EntityFramework-FluentAPI-DataAnnotations/README.md

 **● Fluent Class's**

 After using Data Annotations I created two new class's both with the same columns and values as in Posts and Comments class's only now I remove all [annotations].
-Now I can create a new Class called FluentPostConfig which will inherit from IEntityTypeConfiguration interface using .Metadata.Builders
-And now I use the Configure method which contains a generic EntityTypeBuilder object and now I can start using the Fluent code,for example like before I want Post_Id to be my PK so I can write now objectName.HasKey(p => p.Post_Id);
+The new Class called FluentPostConfig will inherit from IEntityTypeConfiguration interface using .Metadata.Builders And now I use the Configure method which contains a generic EntityTypeBuilder object and now I can start using the Fluent code,for example like before I want Post_Id to be my PK so I can write now objectName.HasKey(p => p.Post_Id);

 ![fluentAPI](https://user-images.githubusercontent.com/80118008/129149864-727efbbc-db4d-49f5-8dde-4750aec7f814.PNG)